LANE COUNTY TECH COLLABORATIVE

 - Creating Business Driven Computer Science Curriculum in Local Colleges

 - Improving Quality of K-12 Education (Lane ESD website)

 - Increasing Internet Speed in Downtown Eugene (October 9, 2016 Register Guard Article)

 - Improving Eugene/Springfield Downtown Image & Safety (Downtown Eugene Inc. website)

 - Improving Air Travel Options In and Out of the Region (Eugene Airport website)

 - Branding and Marketing Lane County (Travel Lane County website)

 Why focus on Tech?
 Here’s why…

 Lane County is home to over 400 tech companies, which employ 4,418 people, bringing over $329 million dollars in wages to the area.
-The Tech Sector in Lane County is projected to grow by 1,185 jobs by the year 2024 and an additional 793 jobs will need to be replaced by that time.
+The industry’s local average annual wage is $71,620 – nearly double the average Lane County wage of $41,534.
+Employment growth is expected to be 28% over the next 10 years.
+This makes tech the highest paying and fastest growing industry in Eugene.
 In order for Lane County to keep pace with the industry’s demand for skilled workers, the workforce development and education community recognized that it would have to work together to strengthen the local talent pipeline.
 Workforce development, education and economic development also realized that supporting this vital industry overall was an opportunity to grow the local economy and the area’s high-wage jobs.

 Apprenti™ Registered Tech Apprenticeship Program